SimeonAT/DenoGraphQLAuthExample/src/system/db/sql/References.md

-Below is a list of all the helpful resources that I read when working on the source code in the /scripts directory.
+Below is a list of all the helpful resources that I read when working on the SQL files.

 * https://www.postgresql.org/docs/current/tutorial-fk.html
 * https://www.postgresql.org/docs/9.5/functions-json.html